 The Moapa Valley Water District (MVWD, the District) prepared this Wellhead Protection Plan (WHPP) to ensure that the public drinking water supplies provided by the District are safe from potential sources of groundwater contamination.
 This section provides a brief introduction to the WHPP, its purpose, the past investigations that have been done, and the regulatory basis for the preparation and implementation of this plan.
+This plan was prepared in accordance with NDEP guidelines and satisfies the requirements for State endorsement criteria.
+It should also be noted that NDEP has updated the State Wellhead Protection Program and renamed the program the "Integrated Source Water Protection Program."
+For the purposes of this report, wellhead protection is source water protection, and it is understood that all references to "wellhead protection areas" or WHPAs are considered "source water protection areas or SWPAs."
+As the state program evolves and continues efforts to provide assistance for county wide source water protection planning, this plan meets state criteria for the ISWPP as well.

-The District serves a large area in northeastern Clark County including the communities of Overton, Logandale, Glendale, Moapa, and the Muddy Springs Area.
+The District serves a large area in northeastern Clark County including the communities of Moapa Band of Paiutes Indian Reservation, Overton, Logandale, Glendale, Moapa, and the Warm Springs Area.
 Figure 1 is a general location map that shows the extent of the District's service area.
 The District relies on the five water supply sources.
 These sources are shown in Figure 2.